apacheignite/documentation/compute-grid/job-scheduling.md

 }
 [/block]
 ##Configuration
-Just like with [FIFO Ordering](#fifo-ordering), number of parallel jobs is controlled by `parallelJobsNumber` configuration parameter.
+Just like with [FIFO Ordering](#fifo-ordering), the number of parallel jobs is controlled by `parallelJobsNumber` configuration parameter.
 [block:code]
 {
   "codes": [